 We hope that people will build applications on top of Stellar to help bridge the gap between digital and traditional currencies.

 We're developing Stellar as part of a nonprofit organization, the Stellar Development Foundation.
 The code is open-source, and anyone is welcome to join the project.
 If you're interested in following Stellar development or helping us build the network, just jump into our IRC room (#stellar-dev on Freenode), or browse the forums.
 You can start building applications on top of Stellar now; see Stellar Client (the code behind our hosted web client) or Stellar Viewer (the code behind the account viewer) for some working examples.

-The following are some of the people involved (see our about page for a complete list):
+The following are some of the people involved:

 We provide an open-source hosted web client, where the keys are encrypted client-side to your password so we don't have access to your funds.
 The supply of stellar will increase at 1% per year.